 @ constructs are allowed.
 Unless the file name

-taken to be relative to the directory containing the referencing
+is taken to be relative to the directory containing the

-examined sequentially for each connection attempt, the order of the
+are examined sequentially for each connection attempt, the order

-records is significant.
-Typically, earlier records will have tight
+of the records is significant.
+Typically, earlier records will

-while later records will have looser match parameters and stronger
+methods, while later records will have looser match parameters

-authentication methods.
-For example, one might wish to use
+and stronger authentication methods.
+For example, one might wish

-connections but require a password for remote TCP/IP connections.
+local TCP/IP connections but require a password for remote TCP/IP

-record specifying password authentication for a wider range of
+authentication for a wider range of allowed client IP

 pg_hba.conf file is read on